 2007 Admire Moon wins the Dubai Duty Free (G1).
-Japan-trained Shadow Gate and Cosmo Bulk finish one-two in the Singapore Airlines International Cup.
+Shadow Gate and Cosmo Bulk finish one-two in the SAIC.

-2008 The 32nd Asian Racing Conference (ARC) was held in Tokyo from November 9 to 14.
+2008 The 32nd ARC is held in Tokyo.

-2009 Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs, became the Chairman of the Asian Racing Federation (ARF).
+2009 Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs, becomes the Chairman of the Asian Racing Federation (ARF).